Oil nears three-month high as trade hopes, UK election boost sentiment

 U.S. retail sales rose less than expected in November as Americans cut discretionary spending.

-Brent has rallied by 21 percent in 2019, supported by efforts by the Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia to cut production.
+Brent has rallied 21 percent in 2019, supported by efforts by the Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia to cut production.

-The alliance, known as OPEC+, agreed last week to lower supply by a further 500,000 barrels per day as of Jan.
-1. They have been limiting supply since 2017.
+The alliance, known as OPEC+, agreed last week to lower supply a further 500,000 barrels per day as of Jan.
+1.

-Oil prices did not move when a U.S. House of Representatives committee took Trump to the brink of impeachment when it approved two charges against him stemming from his efforts to pressure Ukraine to investigate Democratic political rival Joe Biden.
+Oil prices did not move much when a U.S. House of Representatives committee took Trump to the brink of impeachment, approving two charges stemming from his efforts to pressure Ukraine to investigate Democratic political rival Joe Biden.

 Additional reporting by Alex Lawler in London and Roslan Khasawneh in Singapore; editing by Mike Harrison, Elaine Hardcastle and David Gregorio